 Prior to Transportation Systems, Hahn was Vice President and General Manager of Honeywell's Fluorine Products business, a global material development leaders in energy efficiency and environmental compliance solutions.
 During his time with Fluorine Products, Hahn transformed the business, developing the Solstice ™ platform of non-ozone depleting and low global warming potential materials to meet the demand of the HVAC, appliance, supermarket, insulation, automotive, and consumer products industries.
 He also expanded the business footprint in Asia, while creating step change improvements in cross-functional operations and business profitability, all with a deep commitment to providing customer value.

-Prior to joining Honeywell, Hahn spent nearly 20 years with Air Products and Chemicals, Inc. He last served as senior director for the company's global Electronic Specialty Materials business based in Taipei, Taiwan.
+Prior to joining Honeywell in 2007, Hahn spent nearly 20 years with Air Products and Chemicals, Inc. He last served as senior director for the company's global Electronic Specialty Materials business based in Taipei, Taiwan.
 Hahn also served in a number of other capacities for Air Products, including country manager for Malaysia, business development manager for refinery hydrogen, and on-sites manager for Canada.
 He also was integration business leader for the company's acquisition of Ashland's Electronic Chemicals business in 2003.
 He earned a bachelor's and master's degree in materials science from Lehigh University, and an MBA from the Wharton School at the University of Pennsylvania.